 We are dedicated to your case, and we will not settle for compensation that is less than what you truly deserve.
-Our track record speaks for itself.
+Our track record of case results speaks for itself.

-Our law firm works hard to build trust with each client by taking the time to focus on their priorities and needs.
+Our personal injury law firm works hard to build trust with each client by taking the time to focus on their priorities and needs.

 At Montgomery Steele Law, we take car accident cases on a contingency fee basis, meaning you will not pay a dime for our legal services until we recover the compensation you deserve.
 No payments unless we win.